REGISTRATION and ARRIVAL

-- Deadline for abstract submissions: Friday 29th January 2021
+- Deadline for abstract submissions: Call now closed

-Compositions, performances and other works addressing our theme are particularly welcome; as are proposals for presentations, lecture recitals, panel discussions, workshops and other ideas.
-As always, proposals for other relevant topics will also be considered.
-We welcome submissions from composers, researchers, academics, postgraduates and any other interested parties.
+Compositions, performances, and other works addressing this and related themes are encouraged; as are proposals for presentations, lecture recitals, panel discussions, workshops, and other contributions.
+As always, proposals for other relevant topics are also welcome.

 Submissions should fall into one of the following categories: